juniorsaraviao/MauiSample8/README.md

-Sample projecto to show the wrong behavior while trying to update the CollectionView header using NET Maui v8.
+Sample project to show the wrong behavior while trying to update the CollectionView header using NET Maui v8.

 This is the app working as expected on Android: